Seller Frequently Asked Questions

 What is the maximum credit amount I can receive for my donation?

-Starting in 2015, the state increased the amount of the credits a landowner can earn.
-You will earn 75% on the first $100K and 50% of your remaining donation up to the cap of $5M.
+Starting in 2021, the state increased the amount of the credits a landowner can earn.
+You will earn 90% of your donation up to a maximum tax credit of $5M.

 How do I know the value of my donation?

 The value of a conservation easement tax credit is based on the appraised value of the conservation easement.
 A qualified appraiser will determine how much your land value has decreased as a result of placing conservation easement restrictions on your property.
 The appraiser will consider the value of the property before the conservation easement restrictions and the value after the restrictions.